knowit/online-fagseminar-oktober-2020/README.md

 yarn build
 ```

 When pushing to master, the application is automatically deployed.
+Or you can look under the build-directory for the code to an AWS Lambda that triggers a Travis-build on master.
+Implemented with the serverless framework.
+The lambda is triggered by a Slash-command (https://api.slack.com/interactivity/slash-commands) from Slack.

 **Important libraries used:**